mstevetodd/EngineDriver_Home/docs/operation/faq.rst

 Q. My loco shows the wrong Function labels

-  A. Functions of loco are generally set in the JMRI roster.  |ed| may be showing the functions of a loco with the same address from the Roster.
+  A. Functions of loco are generally set in the Roster.  |ed| may be showing the functions of a loco with the same address from the Roster.

       This can happen if you entered an address to select the loco rather than selecting from the roster list.